avaframe/AvaFrame/docs/moduleOut3Plot.rst

                   'colors': ["#B0F4FA", "#75C165", "#A96C00", "#8B0069"],
                   'levels': [1.0, 10.0, 25.0, 50.0]}

-It is also possible to provide only the key colors, in this case as many levels as colors will be equally distributed between the maximum and minimum value provided.
-If neither colors nor levels are provided in the dictionary, six levels will be equally distributed between the maximum and minimum value provided to the function.
+It is also possible to provide key colors only.
+In this case the number of levels will match the number of colors and are equally distributed between the provided maximum and minimum value.
+If neither colors nor levels are provided in the dictionary, a default of six levels will be used.
-It is also possible to just provide a colormap object instead of a dictionary to the function, in this case the continuous flag will be ignored and a colormap object as well as a norm object fitted to the maximum and minimum value will be returned.
+Another option is to just provide a colormap object instead of a dictionary.
+Here the `continuous` flag will be ignored and a colormap object as well as a norm object fitted to the maximum and minimum value will be returned.

 outQuickPlot